UniversityOfHelsinkiCS/kurki/updater/README.md

 ALTER SYSTEM DISABLE RESTRICTED SESSION;
 ```

-When you want to install new npm packages, since project has to have packages installed inside the container use
+When you want to install new npm packages, since project has to have packages installed inside the container you can use
-`npm run install axios` or if you need to reinstall package.json use `docker-compose up --build kurki-updater` again.
+`npm run docker:install axios` or if you need to reinstall package.json use `docker-compose up --build kurki-updater` again.
+Or just go inside the container and run npm install there.

 ## Running tests